 CMOS Checksum Error – Defaults loaded

-Complementary Metal-oxide Semiconductor or CMOS is a battery powered semiconductor chip on the motherboard, which stores all the information related to the BIOS.
+Complimentary Metal-oxide Semiconductor or CMOS is a battery-powered semiconductor chip on the motherboard, which stores all the information related to the BIOS.
 It is the first program to run when the user powers the computer.
 This, in turn, is responsible for initializing and testing the hardware, like CPU, memory, keyboard, mouse, etc.